tejal29/grepg/README.md

 ```

 #Advanced usage
-`grepg -s` does a simple 'or' on the search term specified on command line and cheat descriptions.
+`grepg -s` does a simply does an 'or' when multiple search terms specified on command line and cheat descriptions.
 In order to get finer results, you can change the `match_op` to 'and'
 You can do that on command line via `--match-op`.
-The below command gives one macth result instead of 2 shown in [Search for a specific string](#search-for-a-specific-string).
+The below command gives one match result instead of 2 shown in [Search for a specific string](#search-for-a-specific-string).

 ```
 $ grepg -u tejal29 -t scala -s 'case class' --match-op and